tonynowater87/better-apk-expansion/README.md

 ```

 #### Linking OBB files
 In order to test the download, your application must be published in Google Play (alpha or beta release works).
-Before starting to test the download, make sure that you have assosiated at least one OBB file with your current application's `versionCode`.
-Versions that have no assosiated expansion files can't start the donwload.
-You can assosiate the OBB files when you upload the apk file to the Play Console.
+Before starting to test the download, make sure that you have associated at least one OBB file with your current application's `versionCode`.
+Versions that have no associated expansion files can't start the download.
+You can associate the OBB files when you upload the apk file to the Play Console.

 Check the [APK Expansion Files documentation](https://developer.android.com/google/play/expansion-files.html#Overview) for more information about OBB files.